Skip to main content

 *Accredited by Irish National Accreditation Board (INAB)

-For information on the process of becoming a DAERA approved laboratory under the above scheme please contact:
+For information on the process of becoming a DAERA approved laboratory under the above scheme, please contact the Animal Disease Control Policy Branch on:

 E-mail: ADC@daera-ni.gov.uk